Alessandro Buongiorno

-Alessandro Buongiorno (born 6 June 1999) is an Italian professional footballer who plays as a centre-back for Serie A club Napoli and the Italy national team.
+Alessandro Buongiorno (/it/; born 6 June 1999) is an Italian professional footballer who plays as a centre-back for Serie A club Napoli and the Italy national team.

 Early life

 Born in Turin, but originally from Campania on his grandparents' side, Buongiorno is a childhood fan of Torino.

 Club career

 Early career

 Buongiorno grew up playing in the Torino youth sector, with whom he won a Coppa Italia Primavera in 2017–18.

 On 14 February 2018, Buongiorno signed a professional contract with Torino, keeping him in the club until 2022.
 He made his Serie A debut for Torino in a 4–1 win over Crotone on 4 April 2018, coming on as a substitute in the 82nd minute, but was forced off due to injury in the 88th minute.

 Loans to Carpi and Trapani

 In the 2018–19 season, he was loaned to Carpi in Serie B coached by Fabrizio Castori.
 He debuted on 25 September in a 0–1 loss against Perugia as a substitute for Enrico Pezzi in the 66th minute.

 Buongiorno returned to Torino the following season, but did not make any appearance.
 On 11 January 2020, he joined Serie B club Trapani for the remainder of the season.
 He played 13 matches, failing to avoid the relegation for the Sicilian club.